(Yes, it is possible!)

 I was looking for a game-based learning project for iThrive and knew we needed a special game that would authentically invite teens to explore their own emotions alongside a compelling character study.
-Paul and Matt knew they wanted to create a classroom curriculum for What Remains of Edith Finch almost immediately.
+Paul and Matt knew they wanted to create a classroom unit for What Remains of Edith Finch almost immediately.

 What Remains of Edith Finch is a game that follows a girl who is exploring the history of her family through the home that she grew up in.
 The game invites players to a safe place to explore and learn, while also leaving them feeling humbled and mesmerized by the vast world around them.
 There’s so much in this game for students to immerse themselves in, (thank you, creative director, Ian Dallas and the team at Giant Sparrow!) and that inspired us to design a teaching unit that would measure up.
 Matt believes that video games are the “storytelling mediums of the 21st century,” and in that spirit, Museum of Me gives students and teachers a way to discuss identity and build on social and emotional skills that are of grave importance beyond the classroom.

 GBL + SEL + ELA + UDL

 We embraced the rich interactive narrative of What Remains of Edith Finch and knew it would be an ideal catalyst for a game-based learning (GBL) unit on identity exploration, one of the pillars of the resilience framework for SEL, created by iThrive advisor Dr. Rachel Poliner.
-To design the learning objectives underlying the curriculum we gave equal weight to the game, and standards for both English Language Arts (ELA) and SEL.
+To design the learning objectives underlying the study we gave equal weight to the game, and standards for both English Language Arts (ELA) and SEL.
 We landed on a set of learning objects that include exploring identity and character, comparing and contrasting public and personal narratives, examining how possessions represent and maybe even misrepresent aspects of identity, and reflection on self.